-We provide an Affidavit of Diligent Search for Kinship with every report, at no additional cost, should legal proceedings become necessary.
+We can provide an Affidavit of Diligent Search for Kinship should legal proceedings become necessary.

 If you or your client have been named executor of an estate, we will work with you to identify each living relative and to locate the potential heirs for your case.
-While we do not provide legal advice regarding who should inherit an estate, once we have completed our report, we are able to state with confidence who the closest living relatives are.
-When a family member dies intestate (e.g. dies without leaving a will) it is important to bring a forensic genealogist in quickly to ensure that intestate succession is followed and the estate goes to the legitimate heirs rather than being lost to the state.
+While we do not provide legal advice regarding who should inherit an estate, our report will state with confidence who the closest living relatives are.
+When a family member dies intestate (e.g. dies without leaving a will) it is important to bring a forensic genealogist in quickly to ensure that the estate goes to the legitimate heirs rather than being lost to the state.